• Overview

 Reinolt’s smile was flawless.
 “I expect only civility, my lady.
 And the weather.”

-She laughed, touched his shoulder, and moved on.
+She gave a frosty laughed, touched his shoulder, and moved on.

 Heide tilted her head.
 “You wear your mask too tightly tonight.”